Peak ESL Hiring Season in Costa Rica

 The Costa Rican government places a high priority on education and has poured its energy and resources into this sector of society in a significant way.
-As a result of this, and ongoing reforms, its literacy rate is 95% plus, second only to Cuba in Latin America.
+As a result of this, and ongoing reforms, its literacy rate is now over 97%.

-While literacy has been a main focus in the education system, resources for anything beyond this are lacking by North American standards, public schools in Costa Rica are generally quite poor and lack necessities.
+While literacy has been a main focus in the education system, resources for anything beyond this is lacking.
+Public schools in Costa Rica are generally quite poor and lack necessities by North American standards.
 Books are in short supply and finding a computer in a classroom would be highly unusual.

 Private language schools provide supplementary education for students who require additional tutoring.
 Classes are offered during after-school hours and at other convenient times.
 As private language schools do not follow the semester system of conventional schools, teachers are hired year round.
 Most positions are available in the Central Valley region.

-ESL teachers who choose to do private tutoring can expect to earn approximately 10,000 - 17,500 CRC per session, which is higher than most school teaching positions.
+ESL teachers who choose to do private tutoring can expect to earn approximately 10,000 - 18,000 CRC per session, which is higher than most school teaching positions.
 Provided that it is not a breach of contract, gaining contacts through one’s primary place of employment, for example, a school or company that hires in-house English language instructors, is a great way to build a tutoring clientele.
-How to Find Jobs Teaching English in Costa Rica

 There are many resources available to ESL teachers searching for teaching positions abroad, including: